 Justin Touchon, PhD.
 (2002-2009) Developmental ecology and reproductive mode plasticity of a Neotropical treefrog: Interacting abiotic and biotic environmental effects over three life stages.
 Belamarich award winner for the Most Outstanding Biology Dissertation at BU.
-Currently an NSF International Postdoc at the Smithsonian Tropical Research Institute and a postdoc with Mike McCoy at East Carolina University.
+Currently an Assistant Professor at Vassar College.

 Smithsonian “Meet Our Scientists” video interview of Justin “frog follower” Touchon.

 Michael Caldwell, PhD.
 (2003-2010) The use of vibrational information by red-eyed treefrogs for communication and antipredator defense.
 Belamarich award winner for the Most Outstanding Biology Dissertation at BU.
-Currently a postdoc with Mark Bee at the University of Minnesota.
+Currently a postdoc at the Smithsonian Tropical Research Institute.

 Science Friday coverage of Michael’s discovery of vibrational communication by competing male red-eyed treefrogs, including his video recordings of tremulation behavior.